reband-kurd/reband-kurd/README.md

 ### 💡 What Drives Me

 *I blend **academic knowledge** with **real-world development** to solve problems and create beautiful digital experiences.
-As a proud member of **The S**, I'm part of a passionate Kurdish dev team building creative and practical web solutions for real-world problems.*
+Passionate about turning complex challenges into elegant solutions through clean code and thoughtful design.*

 </div>